 “Thank you.
 I’ll be off to Abuja in a bit.
 Our traditional and court weddings hold there.
 We’ll be in Lagos on Saturday.”

 Alice felt literal pain in her chest, in addition to the annoying tummy ache that won’t go away.

 Leye made a face, akin to a little boy showing displeasure at the mention of a least favorite parent.
 He and Papa had never gotten along.
 From the day Papa suffered a major heart attack and was forced to take a break off the ministry by his doctors, Alice noticed that he had been at loggerheads with Leye who had immediately taken his place.
 But she suspected the beef had started long before then.

 “The old man doesn’t approve of the wedding.
 He doesn’t like her.”

 “I don’t know his reasons but really, who cares?
 He didn’t like Diane at first as well.”

 “But you told me he warned you about marrying Diane, that she wasn’t blessed with long life.”

 “He just made that up.
 A drunk driver killed Diane.
-Not some prophecy by a hateful old man…”
+Not some prophecy by an old man…”